Ok, Zoomer:

 Results:

-The launcher achieved an 82% task success rate, emphasizing its intuitive, user-friendly design.
-Customer feedback surveys showed a 95% satisfaction rate, confirming significant improvements in usability and accessibility.
+The final launcher delivered an 82% task success rate, proving its intuitive nature.
+95% of users reported increased confidence, demonstrating a significant leap in usability and accessibility.

 Discovery & Define: